BlueAndi/Pixelix/doc/PLUGINS.md

 ## ShellyPlugSPlugin
 The ShellyPlugSPlugin shows the current AC power being drawn via a Shelly PlugS, in watts.\
 The IP address of the Shelly PlugS webserver can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/ShellyPlugSPlugin).

+## SoundReactivePlugin
+The plugin shows octave frequency bands, depended on the environment sound.
+Required: A digital microphone (INMP441) is required, connected to the I2S port.
+The number of shown frequency bands can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/SoundReactivePlugin).

 ## SunrisePlugin
 The SunrisePlugin shows the current sunrise / sunset times for a configured location.\